infobip-community/restaurant-reservations-demo/README.md

 ### Restaurant Reservation Demo App

 The Demo App for Exchange is a sample app to help you to create your first app in Exchange.
-The Demo App integrates a typical system for managing reservations in a restaurant with Infobip Answers, Conversations and People.
+The Demo App integrates a typical system for managing reservations in a restaurant with Infobip Answers, Conversations and Moments - Flow.

 We'll guide you through the step-by-step instructions for designing, configuring, and installing the app.